 Pay the Ghost has essentially been conceived as a supernatural version of Taken (2008) with Nicolas Cage battling supernatural forces to get his abducted child back.
 Actually, that makes the film seem far more interesting than it is.
 Uli Edel approaches it as a horror film as opposed to action.
 This means that we get a watered down Nicolas Cage behind a pair of scholarly glasses and going crazy rather than the action movie Nic tearing his shirt off in inchoate rage as he settles things with his fists.
 Not to say that Uli Edel doesn’t give us moments that have a mild eeriness – a child’s scooter moving through the apartment of its own accord, flickers of tablets and camcorders coming to life – but nothing that sets one’s pulse moving any higher anywhere throughout than that of a leisurely stroll to the mailbox.

-German director Uli Edel appeared in the 1980s with the harrowing drug addiction drama Christiane F. (1981) and has since proven a versatile director who has made films that range all the way from the gritty Last Exit to Brooklyn (1989), the trashy Madonna sexual thriller Body of Evidence (1993) to children’s films like The Little Vampire (2000), as well as various tv movies and mini-series such as Rasputin (1996), The Mists of Avalon (2001), Julius Caesar (2002), Ring of the Niebelungs (2004) and Houdini (2014).
+German director Uli Edel appeared in the 1980s with the harrowing drug addiction drama Christiane F. (1981) and has since proven a versatile director who has made films that range all the way from the gritty Last Exit to Brooklyn (1989), the trashy Madonna sexual thriller Body of Evidence (1993) to children’s films like The Little Vampire (2000) and the acclaimed arthouse hit The Baader Meinhof Complex (2008), as well as various tv movies and mini-series such as Rasputin (1996), The Mists of Avalon (2001), Julius Caesar (2002), Ring of the Niebelungs (2004) and Houdini (2014).